GeoscienceAustralia/anuga_core/docs/source/evolve.rst

 Start times with DateTime and Timezones
 ---------------------------------------

-To work with dates, times and timezones we can use the python module :code:`datetime`. to setup a date and time (and timezone) associated with ANUGA's starttime time.
+To work with dates, times and timezones we can use the python module `datetime`. to setup a date and time (and timezone) associated with ANUGA's starttime time.
-Note the use of the :code:`datetime` argument for the :meth:`print_timestepping_statisitics <~Domain.print_timestepping_statistics>` procedure.
+Note the use of the `datetime` argument for the :meth:`print_timestepping_statisitics <Domain.print_timestepping_statistics>` procedure.

 Once again let's suppose we have setup a domain via: